Cross Section Diagram

 Before cutting the topsides to their length or cutting the mitered corners you will want to cut the dado where the playing surface panel will go.
 The thickness (width) of the dado should be just very slightly (1/32" or less) wider than the thickness of your panel.
 Since different brands of laminate and plywood vary widely I cannot tell you what size the dado should be.
 Measure the thickness of your panel and cut the dado to that width plus 1/32".
 Test mount your panel for fit in the dado before continuing to either roundover or miter the top sides.
 The fit should be snug but not so tight as to require force to enter the dado.
 When you get ready to glue it together, the glue will help it slide a little, but it will also take some of the available space.
 The dado should not be loose or you will need to shim it up from below when you glue it in place.

-For some people, the flat square top is just fine.
+Some people prefer the flat square top edges are just sanded smooth.
 Others prefer the more finished look of a round top corner.
 If you want the top edges to be rounded, this is the time to do that, before the top sides are cut to length.
 The radius you choose is entirely up to you, from a slightly rounded flat top edge to a very rounded edge, anything goes, as long as they are all done the same.
-The finished outside length of the top sides for a double six top is 22½".
-For a double nine top the finished outside length of the top sides is 24½".
+The finished outside length of the top sides for a double six top is 22 1/2".
+For a double nine top the finished outside length of the top sides is 24 1/2".
+You can make your top side any length you want, so long as your panel will fit the space you are creating.
 You need to cut a 45° angle corner where the ends of the top sides will be joined.
 The inside length of your top sides depends entirely on the thickness of the wood you have selected so it is not specified here.
 To make the corner cuts your wood should be straight, flat, dadoed and rounded over (if desired).
 The accuracy of your angle cuts will decide how professionally your top will fit together.

 cutaway diagram with measurements